6)

 best, give

-the name, age and occupation of the deceased, and name of the
+the name, age and occupation of the deceased; the name of the

-deceased's spouse or father, as well as the place of death (but I've
+deceased's spouse or father; the place of death (but I've

 the death record and of the clerk or registrar.